mjl-/mox/README.md

 ## Roadmap

 - DANE and DNSSEC
-- Non-HTTP-based authentication for webmail/webadmin/webaccount.
+- Authentication other than HTTP-basic for webmail/webadmin/webaccount
-- Per-domain webmail and imap/smtp host name (and TLS cert) and client settings.
+- Per-domain webmail and IMAP/SMTP host name (and TLS cert) and client settings
+- Require TLS SMTP extension (RFC 8689)
 - Sending DMARC and TLS reports (currently only receiving)
-- Require TLS SMTP extension (RFC 8689)
-- Prepare data storage for JMAP
+- Make mox Go packages more easily reusable, each pulling in fewer (internal) dependencies
+- HTTP-based API for sending messages and receiving delivery feedback
-- Calendaring
+- Calendaring with CalDAV/iCal
+- More IMAP extensions (PREVIEW, WITHIN, IMPORTANT, COMPRESS=DEFLATE, CREATE-SPECIAL-USE, SAVEDATE, UNAUTHENTICATE, REPLACE, QUOTA, NOTIFY, MULTIAPPEND, OBJECTID, MULTISEARCH)
+- ARC, with forwarded email from trusted source
+- Forwarding (to an external address)
-- Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages
+- Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages, updated with IMAP flags/keywords/tags.
-- OAUTH2 support, for single sign on
 - Sieve for filtering (for now see Rulesets in the account config)
 - Expose threading through IMAP extension
+- Autoresponder (out of office/vacation)
+- OAUTH2 support, for single sign on
 - Privilege separation, isolating parts of the application to more restricted sandbox (e.g. new unauthenticated connections)
 - Using mox as backup MX
-- ARC, with forwarded email from trusted source
 - JMAP
-- Autoresponder (out of office/vacation)
-- HTTP-based API for sending messages and receiving delivery feedback
 - Milter support, for integration with external tools
+- IMAP extensions for "online"/non-syncing/webmail clients (SORT (including DISPLAYFROM, DISPLAYTO), THREAD, PARTIAL, CONTEXT=SEARCH CONTEXT=SORT ESORT, FILTERS)
+- IMAP Sieve extension, to run Sieve scripts after message changes (not only new deliveries)
+- Improve support for mobile clients with extensions: IMAP URLAUTH, SMTP CHUNKING and BINARYMIME, IMAP CATENATE

 There are many smaller improvements to make as well, search for "todo" in the code.

-## Not supported
+## Not supported/planned

 But perhaps in the future...

+- Mailing list manager
 - Functioning as SMTP relay
-- Forwarding (to an external address)
 - POP3
 - Delivery to (unix) OS system users
-- Mailing list manager
 - Support for pluggable delivery mechanisms
 - iOS Mail push notifications (with XAPPLEPUSHSERVICE undocumented imap extension and hard to get APNS certificate)